Table of Contents

 Famous Players

-The Strandberg Boden’s unique design and exceptional playability have earned it favor among a diverse range of artists, including Per Nilsson of Scar Symmetry, Plini, and Tosin Abasi of Animals as Leaders.
+The Strandberg Boden’s unique design and exceptional playability have earned it favor among various artists, including Per Nilsson of Scar Symmetry, Plini, and Tosin Abasi of Animals as Leaders.

 Relish Trinity

 At first glance, the Trinity doesn’t seem like it belongs here.
-While the teardrop shape with the cutout is different from the norm, it’s not that different from normal electric guitar bodies.
+While the teardrop shape with the cutout differs from the norm, it’s not that different from standard electric guitar bodies.

-As a result, if you want to change from single coil pickups to humbucking pickups or vice versa, all you have to do is flip the guitar over, grab the pickup, pull it out, and then drop the new one in.
-This feature is what makes this guitar truly unique.
+As a result, if you want to change from single coil pickups to humbucking pickups or vice versa, you have to flip the guitar over, grab the pickup, pull it out, and then drop the new one in.
+This feature is what makes this guitar genuinely unique.

 Specifications of the Relish Trinity